 3. Contest the Violation

 To request a hearing on the above referenced Notice pursuant to Florida Statute § 316.0083, please submit the signed and dated coupon below in the envelope provided.
 The petitioner understands they will be notified of the date, time and location of the hearing.
 The Local Hearing Officer shall issue a final administrative order.
-If the Notice of Violation is upheld, the petitioner will be required to pay $158.00 and may also be required to pay county or municipal costs, not to exceed $250.00.
+If the Notice of Violation is upheld, the petitioner will be required to pay $158.00 plus a $50.00 administrative hearing fee.
+All hearings are held at City Hall 1565 1st St. Sarasota, FL. on the first and third Thursday of every month at 3:30 PM.

 What happens if I ignore the Notice of Violation?

-An initial Notice of Violation will be sent via first-class mail within 60 days after the violation.
-If the violation has not been paid within 30 days following the initial mailing, then a Uniform Traffic Citation (UTC) shall be issued and sent via certified mail.
+If the violation has not been paid within 60 days following the initial mailing, then a Uniform Traffic Citation (UTC) shall be issued and sent via certified mail.
 Failure to pay the UTC may result in the suspension of your driver's license.

 Will a violation result in points on my license or impact my insurance rates?